Diar03/anp-netskeleton/README.md

 In case you have some non-standard installation path, please update the path `/usr/local/lib/libanpnetstack.so` in the `sh-hack-anp.sh` script.

 ## Authors
-Animesh Trivedi, Lin Wang and the ANP teaching team
+Skeleton provided by: Animesh Trivedi, Lin Wang and the ANP teaching team ICMP and TCP implementation: Diar Kamberi
 VU Amsterdam

-## todo 2022
-  * remove sub abstraction - pass around plain void *ptr, length - and do checks on them with an assumption
-  * a bit of documentation on return values - ip_output returns the number of bytes tx'ed
-  * TCP checksum mess - give example
-  * timer issue (? - give a working background thread which is constantly ticking - and callback registration)
-  * enable ASN build to help with common segfaults
-  *